 4433 Long Beach Road, SE, Southport, NC 28461

-The organizational meeting for Captains will be held on Thursday, September 29, 2016 at 7:00 p.m. at Southport Marina, tournament headquarters.
+The organizational meeting for Captains will be held on Thursday, October 5, 2017 at 7:00 p.m. at Southport Marina, tournament headquarters.
 It is strongly advised that all captains attend this meeting, as any rule changes or necessary clarifications will be announced at the meeting.
 A Goody Bag will be given to the captain of the first 400 boats entering the tournament.